 During calendar year 2014, certain Nationwide Mutual Funds invested in securities issued by the United States government or other federal agencies (collectively, "U.S. Government Securities").
 Under federal law, the interest on these securities is exempt from state taxation.
 Certain states also exempt from state income tax the dividend income a mutual fund shareholder receives that is derived from a Fund's investment in these U.S. Government Securities.

-The table below provides the percentages of ordinary income dividends derived from investments in U.S. Government Securities for calendar year 2012.
-To determine the amount which may be exempt from state income tax, multiply the amount reported in box 1a of Form 1099-DIV by the percentage on the table.
+The table in this document provides the percentages of ordinary income dividends derived from investments in U.S. Government Securities for calendar year 2014.
+To determine the amount which may be exempt from state income tax, multiply the amount reported in Box 1a of Form 1099-DIV by the percentages listed.

-This information is provided to you for informational purposes only and should not be considered tax advice.
+This notice is provided to you for informational purposes only, and should not be considered tax advice.
 Please consult your tax advisor for further assistance.

 For any other questions, please contact the Fund(s) at 1-800-848-0920.